WeiqiChen/Mumi-multitask-module-identification/README.md

 # Mumi-multitask-module-identification

-This is the MATLAB source code and input data for the paper in preparation
+This is the MATLAB source code, experimental data and results for the paper in preparation

 Mumi: multitask module identification for biological networks.